misiektoja/spotify_monitor/README.md

 ```

 By default the tool will auto-search for dotenv file named `.env` in current directory and then upward from it.

+Browser import is intentionally different.
+Without `--env-file` it writes to `.env` in the current directory and does not modify a parent dotenv file.

 You can specify a custom file with `DOTENV_FILE` or `--env-file` flag: